-Rounding several posts or obstacles is one of the Working Equitation obstacles that may be included on the Ease of Handling (EOH) courses or Speed trial courses at WE competitions.
-This obstacle may be used at all levels except the Introductory level.
+Rounding posts is one of the Working Equitation obstacles that may be included on the Ease of Handling (EOH) courses or Speed trial courses.
+This obstacle may be used at all levels except Children or Introductory.

 Two lines of three posts each.
-The distance between the three posts should be at least 2.5 meters (8 feet) apart.
+The distance between the three posts should be 2.5 – 3 meters apart (8-10 feet).
 The width between the parallel lines should be spaced exactly 1.5 meters (5 feet) apart.
 A cup is placed upside down on the top of each of the two posts at the destination end of the lines (this allows for left- or right-handed riders to navigate the obstacle).

-In all cases, riders enter the corridor, halt, and remove a cup from the tip of one of the poles at the end of the corridor, rein back in the designated pattern (depending on level, see above), then halt and deposit the cup on the tip of the post at the entrance of the corridor corresponding with the side from which the cup was retrieved.
+In all cases, riders enter the corridor, halt, and remove a cup from the tip of one of the poles at the end of the corridor, keeps the cup in his/her hand throughout the execution of the obstacle, reins back in the designated pattern (depending on level, see above), then halts and deposits the cup on the tip of the post at the entrance of the corridor corresponding with the side from which the cup was retrieved.
 For Speed, the halt is not required at either end of the corridor.

 WHAT TO DO IF PART OF THE OBSTACLE FALLS